-- The first session will begin with a shared group discussion about our own individual fascinations and concerns, moving quickly into personal explorations of landscape, portraiture, and still life.
-The instructor will provide also an introduction to relative contemporary art and artist’s working in dialogue with the workshop’s goals.
+- The first session will begin with introductions and shared group discussion about our own individual fascinations and concerns, moving quickly into personal explorations of landscape, portraiture, and still life.
+The instructor will provide also an introduction to relative contemporary art and artist’s working in dialogue with class goals.

-- Between classes, students will be encouraged to continue working on their own (as time allows) and to pursue a continuation of thought and ideas that are important to them by maintaining a sketchbook.
-Everyone will schedule an individual consultation with the instructor.
+- Between classes, students are encouraged to continue working on their own (as time dictates) and to pursue a continuation of thought and ideas that are important to them by maintaining a sketchbook.
+All students will schedule an individual consultation with the instructor.

-- Our final class will focus on continued studio work, and a final group discussion and review.
+- Our final class will focus on group presentation, continued studio work, discussion and review.

 Students should also be prepared with:

-- Wet media of choice: ink, oil, acrylic and water color paint, appropriate tools and mediums
+- Wet media of choice: inks, oil, and acrylic paints, appropriate tools and mediums

 - Blank page sketchbook for drawing, writing and recording perception